johansundstrom/digital-systems/AI-lab.md

 ---

 ### 4. Limitations of ChatGPT
-- ChatGPT may not have up-to-date information (its knowledge cutoff is September 2021).
+- Copilot may not have up-to-date information.
 - It can generate incorrect or nonsensical answers.
 - It is not connected to the internet for real-time data.

 #### Task:
-- Ask ChatGPT a question about a recent event (e.g., *"What happened at the 2024 Olympics?"*).
+- Ask Copilot a question about a recent event (e.g., *"What happened at the 2024 Olympics?"*).
 - Note how it responds and identify any limitations.

 ---

 ### 5. Practical Applications
-ChatGPT can be used in:
+Copilot can be used in:
 - Education: Summarizing concepts, answering questions, or generating study material.
 - Programming: Debugging, code suggestions, or learning new languages.
 - Writing: Composing emails, articles, or creative content.

 #### Task:
-- Think of a practical scenario where ChatGPT could assist you.
+- Think of a practical scenario where Copilot could assist you.
 - Write a short description of how you would use it.

 ---